Keeping chickens

 Find out about keeping chickens in your back garden.

-There are no laws against keeping a few hens in your garden.
+There are no laws preventing you from keeping a few chickens in your garden.

-You should check your property deeds or with your landlord first, as there may be ‘covenants’ or rules against keeping livestock on the property.
+You should check your property deeds or with your landlord first because there may be covenants or rules against keeping livestock on the property.

 Noise